natural-intelligence-lab/natural-intelligence-lab.github.io/_pages/about.md

 * June 2023: Nahyun Lee & Somang Paeng joined NILab (n=4)!
 Welcome!
 We can still fit in a car!
 * May 2023: Min-jun Han joined NILab (n=2)!
 Welcome!
 * April 2023: Hansem gave a talk at Korean Human Brain Mapping (KHBM).
-* March 2023: Hansem gave a talk at artificial vision seminar series in Korea Institue of Science and Technology (KIST).
+* March 2023: Hansem gave a talk at artificial vision seminar series in Korea Institute of Science and Technology (KIST).
 * February 2023: We (n=1) are open for business!
 ![Ncenter](../images/Ncenter.png)